 Dr. William L. Wilson, Harvard University

 For the past two decades, Astronomers have amassed a collection of several thousand exoplanets orbiting nearby stars.
-Consequently we are left with numerous open questions about what these planets might look like.
-A second class of objects called brown dwarfs is critical to providing insights into giant planet atmospheres and interior composition.
+Consequently, we are left with numerous open questions about what these planets might look like.
+The second class of objects called brown dwarfs is critical to providing insights into giant planet atmospheres and interior composition.
 Brown dwarfs form like stars but they do not have enough mass to ignite stable hydrogen burning so they cool throughout their lives.
-They form in isolation therefore they are far easier to study then planets which require overcoming the glare of the host star in order to directly study them.
-Recent work has uncovered a subpopulation of brown dwarfs with exceedingly small masses (3 - 10 x MJupiter).
+They form in isolation, therefore, they are far easier to study then planets which require overcoming the glare of the host star in order to directly study them.
+Recent work has uncovered a subpopulation of brown dwarfs with exceedingly small masses (3 - 10 x M-Jupiter).
 One object in particular dubbed W0855 will be the subject of this talk where I will present direct evidence for features in its atmosphere including water ice clouds.

 Monday, November 21, 4-5 pm: Jelani Nelson, Ph.D.
 Assistant Professor of Computer Science at the John A. Paulson School of Engineering and Applied Sciences at Harvard University.
 "Sketching and Streaming Algorithms"

 In recent years, empirically the amount of new data created in the world has grown exponentially faster than both network bandwidth and available storage.
 To prevent being limited by the widening gap between these quantities, it is important to develop methods for producing short “sketches” of data whose size is substantially compressed.
 Access to the sketch alone should enable meaningful queries about the data, and sketches across data should be composable to compute aggregate statistics and distance and similarity measures.
 Furthermore, many applications require that these sketches be created by “streaming algorithms”, i.e. algorithms given only one (or few) passes over the data.